dgmp88/georgep.xyz/posts/huel.md

 My stomach often felt heavy, in a not-awful but not-pleasant way.
 Not quite like a big meal, more like there was something sitting in it.
 I think I'm not used to that much protein.

 ### Convenience
 Not thinking about breakfast / lunch was pretty good.
-I may have run further than usual at lunch as I knew I could just drink huel at my desk and not miss more work.
+I may have run further than usual at lunch as I knew I could just drink Huel at my desk and not miss more work.

 ### Cost
-If at the office I'll spend £8-12 on lunch 2x / week. ~2 huel portions would be equivalent, which is ~£3.34.
+If at the office I'll spend £8-12 on lunch 2x / week. ~2 Huel portions would be equivalent, which is ~£3.34.

 If at home:
 Lunch example: Beans on toast might cost £0.40 beans, £0.38 bagel, £0.35 cheese, then a £0.16 banana  = £1.29